-a.
-Engagement - playing and exploring:
+- a.
+Engagement playing and exploring:

 - finding out and exploring;

 - playing with what they know;

 - being willing to 'have a go'.

 - b.
 Motivation active learning:

 - being involved and concentrating;

 - continuing to try;

 - enjoying achieving what they set out to do.

 - c.
 Thinking creating and thinking critically:

 - having their own ideas;

 - making links;

-- choosing ways to do things.
+- · choosing ways to do things.

 - 3.2 There are seven areas of learning and development: three 'Prime' and four 'Specific'.
 All seven areas are inter-connected, of equal importance and cannot be delivered in isolation.
 In each area there are Early Learning Goals (ELGs, 17 in total) which define what most children are expected to achieve by the end of the EYFS.

 - 3.3 The three prime areas are fundamental to a child's development throughout the EYFS.
 They are:

 - a.
 Personal, social and emotional development:

 - self-regulation;

 - managing self;

-- building relationships.
+- · building relationships.

 - b.
 Physical development:

 - cross motor skills;

-- fine motor skills.
+- · fine motor skills.

 - c.
 Communication and language:

 - listening, attention and understanding;

 - speaking.

 - 3.4 The four specific areas include essential skills and knowledge necessary for children to participate successfully in society.
 They are:

-a.
+- a.
 Literacy:

 - comprehension

 - word reading;

 - writing.

 - b.
 Mathematics:

 - number;

-- numerical patterns.
+- · numerical patterns.

 - c.
 Understanding the world:

 - past and present;

 - people, culture and communities;

 - the natural world.

 - d.
 Expressive arts and design:

 - creating with materials;

 - being imaginative and expressive.

 - 3.5 The EYFS curriculum is delivered using a play-based approach.
 We set a balance between children having time and space to engage in activities they initiate themselves and those that are planned by adults.
 At all times staff interact with the children to challenge and stretch them.

 - 3.6 At various times during the day children in Reception class may be taught either as a whole class or in small groups, notably for daily phonics sessions (using the 'Read Write Inc' programme) and short 'Mathematics Mastery' sessions.
+In the Summer term, Nursery class are introduced to 'Read, Write Inc' where the children are taught to name the mnemonic pictures.

 - 3.7 Children in the Nursery and Reception classes have access to stimulating inside and outside environments and are encouraged to free-flow between both spaces.